evoluteur/evolutility-server-node/README.md

 Evolutility-Server-Node provides a set of generic REST endpoints for CRUD (Create, Read, Update, Delete) and simple charts based on models rather than code.

-For a matching model-driven UI, use [Evolutility-UI-React](http://github.com/evoluteur/evolutility-ui-react) or [Evolutility-UI-jQuery](http://github.com/evoluteur/evolutility-ui-jquery).
+For a matching model-driven Web UI, use [Evolutility-UI-React](http://github.com/evoluteur/evolutility-ui-react) or [Evolutility-UI-jQuery](http://github.com/evoluteur/evolutility-ui-jquery).

 ## Installation